lynas/charging-central-system/README.md

 - DLQ can be processed later depending on business need
 - App is written with clean and testable code in mind
 - All business logic is properly tested
+- Added GitHub action to test on every push to master branch

 ## Future improvements